shakira7/Quiz2-HCI/readme.md

 ## Feedback & Status

-When the user confirm payment, it will show a text saying it succeeded.
+When the user confirm payment, the button will turn into processing.
+Once that happens, the website is trying to process the data into the Google Sheets that is connected to the website.
+After that, the website will alert the user that their data has successfully been saved into the Google Sheets.
+If it has not, it will alert an error.

 <img width="955" height="584" alt="Feedback" src="https://github.com/user-attachments/assets/5128a646-57f3-453a-b830-15b4ae6e26c4" />